calgray/athreading/README.md

 > Due to Python <=3.13 Global Interpreter Lock (GIL), this library does not provide multi-threaded CPU parallelism unless using:
 >
 > - Python 3.9 with `nogil`
-> - or Python >=3.13 with free threading enabled.
+> - or Python >=3.13 with free threading enabled

 ## Installation

-`athreading` can be installed using pip:
+`athreading` can be installed from PyPI using pip:

 ```bash
 pip install athreading